janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

     5: }

 A side-story on the ASSERT case above, it can have interesting side effects on static code analyzers!
-The analyzer goes like this:
+The analysis goes like this:

 *   line 3, analyzer reads: you're telling me bar could be nullptr, i'll make a note of that (why would you otherwise check for that)
 *   line 4, analyzer reads: you're calling a method on 'bar', let me check if that could be nullptr, err, YES, it could be!
-I better warning the user to do a null-check!
+I better warn the user to do a null-check!

+Actually removing the assert gets rid of this false-positive warning from the static analyzer.

 Summary for this chapter about defensive programming style: